The Raw Deal (10 October 2025) with co-host Paul from CA and special guest David Skrbina

 Yeah.

-Um I guess, yeah, just to kind of continue the story, right?
+I guess, yeah, just to kind of continue the story, right?

-So um uh yeah, so so Paul was the originator.
+So, yeah, so Paul was the originator.

-There's there's a 20-year void of literally nothing.
+There's a 20-year void of literally nothing.

 No one writes anything.

-This is when Paul is writing all of his letters.
+From about the years 50 to 70, this is when Paul is writing all of his letters.

-We have uh the seven authentic letters, then we have another six that seem to be fraudulently attributed to Paul.
+Then we have another six that seem to be fraudulently attributed to Paul.

 So there's some early fraud right there in Christianity, even by the experts that they accept that fraud.

-But yeah, nominally, like 13 letters from Paul is written between the years 50 and 70.
+But yeah, nominally like 13 letters from Paul is written between the years 50 and 70.

-Then the Jews revolt in Jerusalem, the Romans come in, they crush them, they crush the revolt, they destroy the temple.
+The Romans come in, they crush them, they crush the revolt, they destroy the temple.

 So they flesh out the story of Jesus as a man.

-This never existed until the year 70, when the first gospel was written, the gospel of Mark.
+This never existed until the year 70 when the first gospel was written, the Gospel of Mark.

-Um, so they're what they're doing is they're fleshing out, they're trying to humanize this Jesus character that was at the core of Paul's hoax.
+So, what they're doing is they're fleshing out, they're trying to humanize this Jesus character that was at the core of Paul's hoax.

-Those are you know, decades after they were supposedly happened.
+Those are, you know, decades after they were supposedly happened.

 Yes, yes, yes, yes.